This website will be available in Ukrainian soon! Наш веб-сайт буде незабаром доступний українською.

 Yes, psychotherapy is covered by RMO, the insurance provided to all Ukrainians under temporary protection in the Netherlands.
 If you have a different type of insurance, please check directly with your provider to confirm coverage.

-How to get a referral from my general practitioner for psychotherapy?
+How do I get a referral for psychotherapy from my general practitioner?

-Use our map to find an organization that employs Ukrainian-speaking psychologists.
+Use our map to find an organisation that employs Ukrainian-speaking psychologists.
 Browse the options and select one that fits your needs.

 Schedule an appointment with your GP

-Contact your GP’s office to book a consultation, either in person or online, depending on their available services.Discuss your concerns
+Contact your GP's practice to book a consultation, either in person or online, depending on their available services.Discuss your concerns

-During the appointment, explain your emotional or mental health concerns clearly.
-Let your GP know if you feel psychotherapy would be helpful for you.Request the referral
+During the appointment, clearly explain your emotional or mental health concerns.
+Let your GP know if you feel psychotherapy would be helpful for you.Request a referral

-Ask your GP to provide a referral to the organization you’ve chosen, or to another suitable provider.
+Ask your GP to provide a referral to the organisation you've chosen, or to another suitable provider.
 They will guide you through the next steps and the referral process.

-How to get an appointment with a psychiatrist in the Netherlands?
+How do I get an appointment with a psychiatrist in the Netherlands?

-In order to see a psychiatrist, you need a referral from your general practitioner.
-Currently, we are not aware of any Ukrainian psychiatrists working in the Netherlands.
-Therefore, you can contact a local psychiatrist who can be suggested to you by your general practitioner.
-Keep in mind that the waiting list for a psychiatrist can take several weeks to months.
+In order to see a psychiatrist, you will need a referral from your general practitioner.
+We are currently not aware of any Ukrainian psychiatrists working in the Netherlands, but your GP can refer you to a local psychiatrist.
+Do keep in mind that once you're placed on the waiting list for a psychiatrist, it may take several weeks to months before you get an appointment.

-If you need the help of an interpreter, your general practitioner can refer you via the following link: https://www.globaltalk.eu/
+If you need the help of an interpreter, your GP can refer you via the following link: https://www.globaltalk.eu/

-How can I get medicine in the Netherlands if I have a receipt from a Ukrainian doctor?
+How can I get medicines in the Netherlands if I have a prescription from a Ukrainian doctor?

-To get medicines in the Netherlands with a prescription from Ukraine, you need to contact your general practitioner .
+To get medicines in the Netherlands with a prescription from Ukraine, you need to contact your general practitioner.
 They can review your prescription and, if necessary, prescribe a local equivalent.
-In cases involving psychological health medications, your general practitioner may refer you to a psychiatrist for further advice or to confirm the prescription.
+In cases involving mental health medications, your GP may refer you to a psychiatrist for further advice or to confirm the prescription.

 Are Empatia services free of charge?

-Yes.
-The services of the Empatia program are free of charge.
-The cost of a call to the helpline is according to the tariffs of your operator.
-You can also write to us through another communication channel or use a call back button.
+Yes, the services of the Empatia programme are free of charge.
+The cost of a call to the helpline is subject to the tariffs of your phone provider.
+You can also write to us through another communication channel or use the callback function.

-How to find a general practitioner (local family doctor/”huisarts”)?
+How do I find a general practitioner (local family doctor/"huisarts")?

 Start by visiting ZorgkaartNederland, where you can explore a list of general practitioners in your area along with reviews from other patients.
 It’s a great way to get an idea of what to expect before making a choice.